mikey-b/linear_pool_allocator/README.md

 ### Results

 The default strategy of Linear Pool Allocator is slower than the default Pool Allocator (red vs blue bars), until pool size is > 32k.
 While I would like to get this smaller, I am not surprised by this.
+I also suspect the cache is helping the standard pool allocator here - the small node sizes and allocation style of the benchmark is most likely showing the worst case difference.

 The benefit of this allocator is to be able to utilise the linear allocator behaviour when a tree is initially being constructed - when most allocations occur.
-I also suspect the cache is helping the standard pool allocator here - the small node sizes and allocation style of the benchmark is most likely showing the worst case difference.

 Using the linear allocation strategy enables a 1.5x - 2x speed up over a pool allocator.
 This is most likely slower than a standard linear allocator (not measured here) - But provides the possibility to deallocate and reuse.

+## Next
+I have no interest in writing or maintaining a library.
+By all means, if you see value in this, you are welcome to it.